jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 38 Competence to practise as a social worker
 (1) At any time, the Board must find a person's competence to practise as a social worker is satisfactory for the purposes of this Act if—
-  (a) they have completed a competence assessment required by the Board for the purpose of determining whether their competence to practise as a social worker is satisfactory for the purposes of this Act; and
+  (a) the person has completed a competence assessment required by the Board for the purpose of determining whether their competence to practise as a social worker is satisfactory for the purposes of this Act; and
-  (b) in the Board's opinion, reached in the light of the outcome of the assessment, he or she—
+  (b) in the Board's opinion, reached in the light of the outcome of the assessment, the person—
-    (i) has the skill and knowledge required to practise as a social worker in accordance with his or her registration (or proposed registration); and
+    (i) has the skill and knowledge required to practise as a social worker in accordance with the person’s registration (or proposed registration); and
     (ii) meets the professional standards reasonably to be expected of a social worker.
 (2) The Board may direct the Registrar to arrange for the applicants for registration to complete competence assessments for the purposes of subsection (1)﻿(a).
 (2A) In the case of an applicant to whom section 6 applies, the Board can give a direction under subsection (2) only if section 6(2) applies.
-(3) Subsection (1) does not prevent the Board, when reviewing under section 39 a person's competence to practise as a social worker, from concluding, without the person's having completed a competence assessment, that it has no reason to believe that his or her competence may be unsatisfactory.
+(3) Subsection (1) does not prevent the Board, when reviewing under section 39 a person's competence to practise as a social worker, from concluding, without the person's having completed a competence assessment, that it has no reason to believe that the person’s competence may be unsatisfactory.

 ### 38A Professional development for practising social workers
 (1) For the purpose of maintaining, examining, or improving the competence of all practising social workers, the Board must, from time to time, recognise ways of undertaking professional development, including any of the following ways: